 When the mercury has dipped to temperatures lower than any living thing should be able to survive in, there are two choices; batten down the hatches, get your warmest socks on and hibernate for the winter under a cosy quilt.
-Or you can get out your extreme cold weather gear and brave the elements.
+Or you can get out your extreme cold weather clothing and gear and brave the elements.
 Technology in outdoor clothing is constantly improving, so if you can get your frozen hands on the best cold weather clothing then there really is no excuse but to get out there and embrace the chill.

 This is good news for outdoor enthusiasts and adventurers, but also great for those who work in the extreme cold or whose daily routine requires stepping into the icy chill.
-So if you find yourself in the depths of a freezing winter then this guide to extreme cold weather gear will have you and all your extremities well covered.
+So if you find yourself in the depths of a freezing winter then this guide to extreme cold weather clothing and gear will have you and all your extremities well covered.

-Best cold weather clothing
+Extreme cold weather clothing

 Disclaimer: We use affiliate links and may receive a small commission on purchases.